StartBootstrap/startbootstrap-scrolling-nav/README.md

 ## Download and Installation

 To begin using this template, choose one of the following options to get started:
+# tailwind is much helpful for free template www.tailwind.com

 * [Download the latest release on Start Bootstrap](https://startbootstrap.com/templates/scrolling-nav/)
 * Install via npm: `npm i startbootstrap-scrolling-nav`